 All students enrolled must complete 100% of the scheduled in class hours.
-This also includes CPR and four (4) professional massages for Massage Therapy students.
+This also includes CPR, MBLEx and one (1) professional massage for Massage Therapy students.
 It is the student's responsibility to obtain and complete the "Make-Up Hours" form, and obtain the instructor's signature when they drop below 100% of attendance.